sevcikra/stackoverflowFeed/README.md

 Setup

-* SMTP authentication details - add folder `/auth` containing a text file `key.txt` with 2 lines of text (email and password) for SMTP login
+* SMTP authentication details - add folder `/auth` containing a text file `key.txt` with 2 lines (email and password)
 * if needed you can change the requested tag
 * setup Windows Task Manager / Cron to execute the script regularly (e.g. weekly)